Exferro/exferro.github.io/list_of_publications.md

 layout: page
 title: Publications
 ---
-Here is the list of my publications
+Here is the list of my publications (have I already mentioned that this page is rather boring?)

 ## Journal papers
 <ol reversed>